brovatten/brovatten.github.io/_pages/about.md

     <p>Enge, Zürich</p>

 news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I love learning about machine learning in different disciplines.
 I am currently working at [Bank for International Settlements](https://www.bis.org/) (BIS) as a Data Scientist in the financial domain.
-Prior, I worked at the startup [liom](https://liom.com/) as a `Machine Learning Research Scientist Intern` in the domain of signal processing-based methods to identify glucose in blood using non-linear models.
+Prior, I worked at the startup [Liom](https://liom.com/) as a `Machine Learning Research Scientist Intern` in the domain of signal processing-based methods to identify glucose in blood using non-linear models.

 In my free-time I like to do any `sports`.
 I am an amateur runner, planning my third marathon in Zurich 2025.
 I like learning about new things, travelling to other continents, and watch comedy movies.